Speak with a safari expert

 Delving further into Madagascar’s interior, the 815km2 (81,500 hectares) Isalo National Park is a world apart from the tropical rainforests of the east.
 Hot and dry though it may be, Isalo is one of Madagascar’s busiest parks for a reason.
 The views are different every day, with shifting shadows and changing colours creating a living work of art as the sun moves across the sky.
 Isalo boasts wooded ravines, idyllic pools like “Piscine Naturelle”, and incredible flora.
 The park is also very close to the main road.

 Isalo is often described as Madagascar’s equivalent of the Grand Canyon, though this is probably a slight overstatement.
-Regardless, the scenery is not dissimilar to Arizona’s in the US, complete with dramatic canyons and colourful sandstone ridges.
-The sweeping panoramas can be explored across several different hikes ranging from a few hours to several days in duration.
-Some magnificent trails also descend into the sclerophyllous (hard leaved, drought-adapted) woodlands of the gorges to arrive at limpid pools where visitors can refresh body and soul.
+Regardless, the scenery is not dissimilar to that of Arizona in the US, complete with dramatic canyons and colourful sandstone ridges.
+The sweeping panoramas can be explored on hikes ranging from a few hours to several days.
+Some magnificent trails also descend into the sclerophyllous (hard-leaved, drought-adapted) woodlands of the gorges, arriving at limpid pools where visitors can refresh their bodies and souls.

-Here tourists delight in the antics of the park’s ring-tailed lemurs.
+Here, tourists delight in the antics of the park’s ring-tailed lemurs.
 They’re unlikely to bust out any dance moves or speak with Sasha Baron Cohen’s inexplicable Indian accent like DreamWorks’s famous (mis)representation, but these black and white lemurs are equally sassy.
-From the endemic and distinctive elephant’s foot (which looks a bit like a bulbous bonsai baobab) to several native species of aloe, the plant life is unique and fascinating.
-Recent studies indicate that the park is home to 24 different amphibian species, 47 reptiles, and over 100 different bird species have been recorded in Isalo.
+From the endemic and distinctive elephant’s foot (which looks a bit like a bulbous bonsai baobab) to several native aloe species, the plant life is unique and fascinating.
+Recent studies indicate that Isalo is home to 24 amphibian species, 47 reptile species, and over 100 bird species.

 All this said, seeing birds and mammals in Isalo can be tricky.
 An excellent birding option is Zombitse-Vohibasia National Park, where expert bird guides will delight you with incredible sightings of giant couas, cuckoo-rollers, the highly restricted Appert’s greenbul and myriad non-venomous snakes and endearing chameleons.